 How to raise your concerns directly

-1. Clarify your issues
+1. Clarify your concerns, questions, and problems

 3. Ask for support

-Do you want family/whānau, friends, or an advocate to support you in taking your complaint further?
-Health and disability advocates are available to support or guide you when you make a complaint.
-This service is independent, confidential, and free of charge.
+Do you want support in taking your complaint to a person or organisation?
+Health and disability advocates are available to support or guide you.
+This service is free of charge, independent, and confidential.

-- Tell your story.
+- Tell your story

-- Listen to the service provider’s explanation.
+- Listen to their explanation

 - Agree on what will put matters right.
-This may include discussing changes to the service so that what happened does not happen again to you or to someone else.
+This may include discussing changes to the service so that what happened does not happen again to you or to someone else

-- Agree on “Where to from here?”.
+- Agree on what to do next

 Don’t know where to start?
 Need some help?

-Call a health and disability advocate to assist you: Free-phone 0800 555 050.
+Call a health and disability advocate to assist you: Freephone 0800 555 050